Newly Updated - Become Versed in Medical Language and Terminology

 The health care field has many exciting opportunities for skilled professionals.
-This course is based on the body systems method, and intended to provide students with an understanding of medical terminology.
-As an online-self paced course, students will have access to , topics covered include body systems, organs, human disease, medical terms, word parts, abbreviations, the health professions, cancer medicine, and more!
+With revised and updated lecture content, assignments and access to the Davis Plus Learning Lab, this course is based on the body systems method, and intended to provide students with an understanding of medical terminology.
+As an online-self paced course, topics covered include body systems, organs, human disease, medical terms, word parts, abbreviations, the health professions, cancer medicine, and more!

 - List, define, and identify medical terms for different body systems, as well as the components of these terms